We don't just talk cars ... we teach how to buy them.

 Standard safety features include driver and passenger two-stage airbags, front side airbags, side curtain airbags for both front and rear passengers, stability control, traction control and antilock brakes with brake assist.
 The S-Type also earned five star ratings from the NHTSA in side-impact crash tests.

-Overall, with its distinctive "Jaguar" styling, elegance and refinement, we think the S-Type can make a solid choice for those looking for something more in a midsize sedan.
+Overall, with its distinctive "Jaguar" styling, elegance and refinement, we think with careful shopping the S-Type can still make a solid choice for those looking for something older yet still with more in a midsize sedan.

-There are actually several different ways to buy a used S-Type at the lowest price, and even at wholesale.
+There are actually several different ways to buy an S-Type at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.